pepstock-org/Charba-Wiki/versioned_docs/version-3.3/Zoom.md

 ### onComplete Zoom callback

-The zoom element can catch event when zooming is completed which can be consume by [callback](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/zoom/callbacks/CompleteCallback.html), as following:
+The zoom element can catch event when zooming is completed which can be consumed by [callback](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/zoom/callbacks/CompleteCallback.html), as following:

 ```java
 ZoomOptions options = new ZoomOptions();